brochington/akkad-boilerplate/README.md

 $ npm run start:dev
 ```

-You should now be having a hot reload server on port 3032.
+You should now have a hot reload server running on port 3032.